dawid-szewc/dawid-szewc/README.md

 ## What I Do

-Building local AI workflows for embedded systems development - code analysis, documentation generation, and multi-agent architectures.
+Embedded systems development and maintenance.
+Building local AI workflows for code analysis, documentation, and automation.
 Focus on privacy, cost efficiency, and self-hosted solutions.

 ## Infrastructure